Required Application Documents

 Sponsorship Letter(s): If you have been provided a scholarship, you must submit a copy of the sponsor’s letter affirming their commitment to support you during your studies and indicating the amount of monies provided.
 If a parent or other family members are your sponsors, you will need to submit a letter from them specifying their relationship to you and indicating their commitment to financially support you during your education in the U.S. Included with this letter, should be an official statement verifying that they have sufficient funds to provide for your full course of study and living expenses.

 Deadline for submitting application: Candidates should submit their application and supporting materials as soon as possible.
 Wake Forest Law employs a “rolling admissions” process and applications are reviewed once fully complete.
-Applications for fall 2014 are available through the Law School Admission Council (LSAC) Document Assembly Service starting September 1st and will continue through April 30th, 2014.
+Applications for fall admissions are available through the Law School Admission Council (LSAC) Document Assembly Service starting September 1st and will continue through June 1st.